 You also want to include a regular exercise program and a nutritional program you can follow.
 Once again, this is a matter of cooperating not only with your vet but with your dog.

-IMPORTANT: This article is meant to open your eyes to the natural, healthier options available to you as a dog owner vs traditional treatment.
+IMPORTANT: This article is meant to open your eyes to the natural, healthier options available to you as a dog owner vs traditional natural treatment for diabetes.
 However, it is not meant to replace the advice of your dog’s vet.